P233/emmet2-mode/README.md

 ## Usage

 If you are not familiar with Emmet, check https://docs.emmet.io/cheat-sheet/ first.
-New added features are listed below:
+New added features are listed below, and see the `test/` folder for more deatils.

 ### Custom Options

-Emmet2-mode has there custom options:
+Emmet2-mode has three custom options:

 1. `emmet2-markup-variant` the only value is `"solid"`, let emmet2-mode output `class=` instead of `className=`
 2. `emmet2-css-modules-object` set the CSS Modules object convention for your project